 A CCO may prohibit activities in relation to environmentally hazardous chemicals or declared chemical wastes, except under the authority of a licence issued by the EPA.

-Parts 5A, 5B and 5C of this Act are administered by the Minister for Environment and Heritage and the Minister for Agriculture.
-The remainder is administered by the Minister for Primary Industries.
+Parts 5A and 5B of this Act are administered by the Minister for Environment and Heritage and the Minister for Agriculture.
+The remainder is administered by the Minister for Lands and Forestry.